 Studies and Global Perspectives of Second Language Teaching and Learning

 A volume in the series: Research in Second Language Learning.
-Editor(s): JoAnn Hammadou Sullivan, University of Rhode Island.
+Editor(s): Bogum Yoon, State University of New York at Binghamton.

 This book explores theories and pedagogies in the L2 classroom that have led to an understanding of how non-native languages are taught and learned.
 Featuring a diverse set of perspectives from researchers and language educators from around the globe, this book highlights important theoretical and practical underpinnings of the L2 classroom—discussions on what has worked and why.
 Some examples of these topics include: online and nonverbal communication, peace literacy, learning behaviors, high-impact practices, pragmatic awareness, study abroad, implicit and explicit teaching, motivation, and more.